NVIDIA/apex/README.md

 ```
 A Python-only build omits:
 - Fused kernels required to use `apex.optimizers.FusedAdam`.
-- Fused kernels required to use `apex.normalization.FusedLayerNorm`.
+- Fused kernels required to use `apex.normalization.FusedLayerNorm` and `apex.normalization.FusedRMSNorm`.
 - Fused kernels that improve the performance and numerical stability of `apex.parallel.SyncBatchNorm`.
 - Fused kernels that improve the performance of `apex.parallel.DistributedDataParallel` and `apex.amp`.
 `DistributedDataParallel`, `amp`, and `SyncBatchNorm` will still be usable, but they may be slower.

 Pyprof support has been moved to its own [dedicated repository](https://github.com/NVIDIA/PyProf).
-The codebase is deprecated in Apex and pyprof directory will be removed by the end of June, 2022.
+Pyprof is deprecated in Apex and the pyprof directory will be removed by the end of June 2022.

 ### [Experimental] Windows
 `pip install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" .` may work if you were able to build Pytorch from source
 on your system.
-Python-only build, `pip install -v --no-cache-dir .` is more likely to work.
+A Python-only build via `pip install -v --no-cache-dir .` is more likely to work.
 If you installed Pytorch in a Conda environment, make sure to install Apex in that same environment.